EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.moonlight

-Calculate the Moon illumination in Lux on horizontal surface Package: celestial.SolarSys Description: Calculate the Moon illumination in Lux on horizontal surface as a function of the Moon altitude, horizontal
+Calculate the Moon illumination in Lux on horizontal surface Package: celestial.SolarSys Description: Calculate the Moon illumination in Lux on horizontal surface as a function of the Moon altitude, horizontal parallax and Elongation.